You are currently browsing the category archive for the 'Scalability' category.

 RAM).
 I set up a 512MB SPC and copied (all!) the extent files onto the

-SSD, leaving tranlogs on the internal IDE.
+, leaving tranlogs on the internal IDE.
 This machine outperforms

 the production environment significantly!
 OK, the production